 In the event that a guest develops symptoms whilst staying away from home, they should immediately book a test through NHS Inform or, if they can’t get online. by phoning 0800 028 2816.

-In accordance with Test and Protect, people with symptoms are required to self-isolate for at least 7 days, and everyone in their household should isolate for 14 days.
+In accordance with Test and Protect, people with symptoms are required to self-isolate for 10 days, and everyone in their household should isolate for 14 days.
 If the test is negative, everyone can end isolation.
 If the test is positive, everyone should continue to isolate, and the NHS Test and Protect team will be in touch to start contact tracing.
 Those contacted through the Test and Protect programme will be required to self-isolate for at least 14 days.

 If guests who are isolating can travel home safely to isolate, avoiding the use of public transport, they should do this.